Washington stuns No. 9 Arizona 78-75 with Dominic Green’s buzzer beater

 “I was really nervous.
 Just because something like that has never happened, so it gave me the butterflies.”

-The Wildcats (19-5, 9-2), who entered the game with seven straight wins, received 21 points from center Dusan Ristic.
-Allonzo Trier had 20 and Ayton 19.
+Anything seems possible for Washington (17-6, 7-3 Pac-12), which picked up its third win against a top-25 ranked team and moved within 1 1/2 games of Pac-12 leader Arizona (19-5, 9-2) in the conference standings with eight regular-season games remaining.

+“To be the head coach here and to get the opportunity to see the success of the guys and see what you envision what it could be, it’s an emotional thing man,” Hopkins said.
+“I love coaching kids.
+I love developing people.
+In life you fight for the moments.
+It’s all about the moments.
+To be able to share, be a part of history, a great moment for this program – so proud.
+It just means the world to me.”

-In addition to an incredible finish, this game had it all.
+In addition to an incredible finish, this game billed as a blackout night had it all.

-It began with the emotional return of Lorenzo Romar, the Arizona associate head coach who spent the past 15 years guiding the UW team, with a long and warm reception before the game.
-Romar exchanged long embraces with each member of the UW staff, particularly with Cameron Dollar, his former assistant, and Hopkins.
+It began with the emotional return of Lorenzo Romar, the Arizona associate head coach who spent the past 15 years guiding the UW team, who received a long and warm standing ovation before the game.
+Romar exchanged long embraces with each member of the UW staff, particularly Cameron Dollar and Will Conroy, his former assistant; and Hopkins.

+“I was able at the beginning of the game to tell him thank you,” Hopkins said.
+“He’s recruited a lot of these guys.
+When we were going through the process with all of these guys, he had talked to them about staying and believing in this staff.
+I’ve always thanked him from Day 1.

+“He’s one of the Husky greats.
+And I told him I hope one day I can make y0u proud.
+He’s one of the great coaches, he’s one of the great players and he’s part of our family.
+Obviously, he sits on the other side, but he’s part of our family.
+And he’s a great person.”

 The Huskies never trailed in the first half and stymied an Arizona offense that entered the game averaging 82.5 points.
 Washington held the Wildcats to 36.4 percent shooting and their second-fewest points in the first half while taking a 35-28 lead into the locker room at the break.

+“Keep fighting back.
+We’re coming.
+We’re coming.
+We’re coming.
+Our resilience just to keep it going.
+They came back but we stuck it out.”

+Down 3, Dickerson had a short jumper blocked, Crisp collected the rebound and delivered to Green in corner opposite the UW bench for a three-pointer that tied the score at 73-73 with 1:23 on the clock.

-The Huskies squandered a 14-point lead in the second half before Green sank what he described as the “biggest shot of my life.”
+Dickerson and Ayton each made baskets in the final minute before Green sank what he described as the “biggest shot of my life.”

-“I’ve always thought about … when is the day that I’m going to be able to hit a game-winning shot like that,” Green said.
+“I’ve always thought about … when is the day that I’m going to be able to hit a game-winning shot like that?”
+Green said.
 “And today it happened.
 My dream came true.
 But you know, it’s not over from here.
 We’ve got a lot more to do and this ain’t the end of the road.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.